-examining the argument that private "behind-the-scenes" engagement with portfolio companies are an effective substitute for these other stewardship tools.
+Later in this Part we discuss valuable stewardship tools that are widely used by other investors, and we present evidence that index funds largely refrain from using those tools.
+Before doing so, however, we examine the argument that "behind-the-scenes" engagement with portfolio companies is an effective substitute for these other stewardship tools.
 This Section therefore presents and analyzes evidence on private engagement by the Big Three.
-Our analysis shows that, although private engagement by the Big Three is likely to have benefits where it occurs, it cannot serve as a substitute for-or justify the avoidance of-other stewardship tools.
+Our analysis shows that, even if private engagement by the Big Three is likely to have benefits where it occurs, it cannot serve as a substitute for other stewardship tools or justify avoiding their use.

 Big Three executives have stressed the central role that private engagement plays in their stewardship.
-For example, writings by senior officers of BlackRock state that "[t]he key to effective engagement is constructive and private communication";84 and that "[e]ngaging with boards and firm executives ... can bring about change through incremental, non-confrontational means".85 Furthermore, and importantly, Big Three executives have stressed their view that private, behind-the-scenes engagement is a superior stewardship tool.
-Vanguard and its senior officers have referred to private engagement as the "perhaps more important ... component of [Vanguard's] governance program," indicating that such engagement "provides for a level of nuance and precision that voting, in and of itself, lacks," and stating that "engagement is where the action is."86 Similarly, a senior BlackRock officer was quoted in the Wall Street Journal as stating that "meetings behind closed doors can go further than votes against management."87 Supporters of index fund governance have also asserted the significance of the private engagement channel.88
+For example, writings by senior officers of BlackRock state that "[t]he key to effective engagement is constructive and private communication;" and that "[e]ngaging with boards and firm executives ... can bring about change through incremental, non-confrontational means."
+Furthermore, and importantly, Big Three executives have stressed their view that private, behind-the-scenes engagement is a superior stewardship tool.
+Vanguard's senior officers referred to private engagement as the "perhaps more important ... component of [Vanguard's] governance program," indicating that it "provides for a level